jeffstieler/atlas-help/terraform/runs/how-runs-execute.html.md

 title: "How Terraform Runs Execute in Atlas"
 ---

-## How Terraform Runs Execute in Atlas
+# How Terraform Runs Execute in Atlas

 This briefly covers the internal process of running Terraform plan and applies in Atlas.
-It's not necessary to know this information, but may be valuable to help understand implications of running in Atlas or debug failing runs.
+Iti s not necessary to know this information, but may be valuable to help understand implications of running in Atlas or debug failing runs.

-### Steps of Execution
+## Steps of Execution

 1. A set of Terraform configuration and directory of files is uploaded via Terraform Push or GitHub
 1. Atlas creates a version of the Terraform configuration and waits for the upload